-The advice he provides to private and public project owners and contractors begins at the planning and bidding phase where he counsels them on procurement policies and applicable with procurement statutes.
+The advice he provides to private and public project owners and contractors begins at the planning and bidding phase where he counsels them on procurement issues, including any applicable procurement statutes.
 Mr. Ruccio guides clients through the negotiation and drafting of their project agreements, including contractor, subcontractor, design, project management, and surety bond agreements.
 He stays committed throughout the life of the project providing ongoing advice on statutory compliance issues and, significantly, on how to avoid or minimize claims, hoping to avoid donning his litigation hat.

 Clients have included school districts and public agencies as well as retail, housing development, casino, pharmaceutical and gas and electric utility companies.